 Project Update - Cool Solar

-Sydney, Sep 22, 2023 AEST (ABN Newswire) - Endless Solar Corporation Limited (googlechartNSX:ESCLV) has previously developed and patented an innovative air conditioning system that uses stored hot water as its primary power source.
+Sydney, Sep 22, 2023 AEST (ABN Newswire) - Endless Solar Corporation Limited (NSX:ESCLV) has previously developed and patented an innovative air conditioning system that uses stored hot water as its primary power source.
 The system was the outcome of a successful Innovation Australia project run at the Australian National University by Dr. Mike Dennis.

 The system is designed to be manufactured in high volume and deployed as distributed infrastructure.
 The hot water storage is in effect a "battery" for solar energy storage.